indra-labs/indra/docker/release/targets/lnd/README.md

 ### Using the environment config

 The config file has two functions:
 - The MINER_ADDRESS is passed to the docker-compose.yml file, on start.
-This will ensure that any blocks mined will
+This will ensure that any block rewards will be send to the 'miner' node.
+- The rest of the environment variables can be used by the user for constructing transactions.
+See the use-cases below.

 ```
     source /opt/indra-labs/indra/docker/release/targets/lnd/.env